What is ehrlichiosis?

 What are the symptoms of ehrlichiosis?

-Ehrlichiosis may be mild to moderately severe, but can be life-threatening or fatal.
-Illness may cause a fever and at least one or more of the following symptoms: headache, chills, discomfort, muscle pain, nausea, vomiting, diarrhea, confusion, a rash and red eyes.
+Ehrlichiosis may be mild to moderately severe but can be life-threatening or fatal.
+Illness may cause a fever and at least one or more of the following symptoms: headache, chills, muscle pain, nausea, vomiting, diarrhea, confusion, and a rash.
 The rash may appear in up to 30% of infected adults and 60% of infected children.
 The rash may be similar to the rash caused by Rocky Mountain spotted fever.
 Patients having a severe illness may develop difficulty breathing, bleeding disorders, or neurologic problems.
 Patients often develop a low white blood cell count, a low platelet count, and have elevated liver enzyme levels.
 The initial symptoms of ehrlichiosis are very similar to those of anaplasmosis and Rocky Mountain spotted fever, so those illnesses may also be considered in the diagnosis.
 It is likely that most persons diagnosed with Rocky Mountain spotted fever in Virginia are actually infected with ehrlichiosis.

 Persons generally become ill about one to two weeks after an infectious tick bite.
 Not every exposure to an infected tick results in infection.